Ghost---Shadow/digest/Done/AdversarialExample/digest.md

 * Maximum stimulation in a random basis.

-* Make small peturbations to the input image which are visually similar but increase.
+* Make small peturbations to the input image which are visually similar but increase the classification error.

 ### How is this paper novel?